-What Is Title Insurance And How Does It Work?
+Title Insurance: What Is It And How Does It Work?

-There can be many problems with the title history of a home, including debts incurred by previous owners that you could become responsible for if you don’t do a search, such as unpaid homeowners association (HOA) fees or unpaid property taxes.
+Most mortgage lenders will require a title search be completed before finalizing a loan.
+Within a title search, you’ll get a report about the ownership history of the property.
+There can be many problems with the title history of a home, including debts incurred by previous owners that you could become responsible for if you don’t do a search.
+Such examples include unpaid homeowners association (HOA) fees or unpaid property taxes.
 If a previous owner’s heir still has a claim on the home’s title, this could be a serious issue as well.
 In fact, you could lose your home if the heir can prove they should be the rightful owner.

 While a clear or “clean” title (one without any encumbrances, liens or other title defects on it) is necessary in order to purchase a property, sometimes things can slip through the cracks and cause issues.
 Title insurance exists to make sure you’re covered if that happens.

-- Once the title is clear, as far as the title agency can see, ownership of the property can be transferred to you.
-There is still potential for future issues, however.
-While they are typically able to find and resolve most problems, there are some defects a title agency may not be able to detect for various reasons – such as forged documents, deeds affecting missing or deceased persons, etc. These are issues you may want the protection of title insurance to cover, just in case.
+Once the title is clear, as far as the title agency can see, ownership of the property can be transferred to you.
+However, there is still potential for future issues.
+While they are typically able to find and resolve most problems, there are some defects a title agency may not be able to detect for various reasons – such as forged documents and deeds affecting missing or deceased persons.
+These are issues you may want the protection of title insurance to cover, just in case.

 What Does Title Insurance Cover?

 Title insurance covers any underlying issues with your home’s title that a title agency may have missed.
-If there is an outstanding debt associated with your home (such as unpaid property taxes or even a mortgage loan) and the title company missed it, the party owed money can file a title claim against you and demand you repay that debt as the owner of the property.
+If there is an outstanding debt associated with your home (such as unpaid property taxes or even a mortgage loan) and the title company missed it, the third party holding the debt can file a title claim against you and demand you repay that debt as the owner of the property.

 If you have title insurance, however, you can file a title insurance claim and your insurer will attempt to work out and potentially cover the costs of whatever is wrong.
 Other issues that a title insurer may cover include: